 Prospective students may already be employed in industry (career switchers or builders) who lack the respective formal training or are using older methodologies, as well as for high school graduates (career starters).
-The ITSM certificate will help students transition into an associate degree and subsequently to a four-year degree within Information Systems, while also preparing them to enter immediately into a career in Helpdesk Support.
+The MIS degree will help students transition into a four-year degree within Information Systems, while also preparing them to enter immediately into a career as an information technology specialist.